fishcounter/PracticePkg/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of PracticePkg is to ...
+The goal of PracticePkg is to learn how to create an R package.

 ## Installation